It is one of the most important hormones to target for natural weight loss and energy balance.

 Eat enough protein

-Even when someone is restricting their calorie intake, eating a higher proportion of protein foods can help control their appetite.
+Even when people restrict their calorie intake, eating a higher proportion of protein foods can help control their appetite.

-High protein meals have an effect on glucose-dependent insulinotropic polypeptides, which mediate the ghrelin response.
+High protein meals affect glucose-dependent insulinotropic polypeptides, which mediate the ghrelin response.

 Also, high-protein meals are more effective in slowing gastric emptying, prolonging feelings of fullness.